Sonosfera

 Rockbot is primarily US-focused.
 UK licensing inclusion is not clearly stated on their public pricing pages — confirm directly before relying on it for compliance.

 For some salons, yes.
 Royalty-free music (also called PRO-free music) refers to tracks where the composer or creator has already granted unrestricted public use rights.
 PRS for Music is the UK collective management organisation for songwriters, composers, and publishers.
 PPL is the UK licensing organisation for performers and recording rightsholders.
-Royalty-free tracks that have cleared both organisations mean no TheMusicLicence is required for public performance.
+Royalty-free tracks that have cleared both organisations may remove the need for a separate blanket licence for that specific catalogue and use case.

 The honest limitation: most royalty-free libraries skew toward ambient or generic instrumental tracks.
 If your salon's atmosphere relies on recognisable music — chart hits, Nineties R&B, anything clients will hum along to — royalty-free libraries will feel thin.
 Services like Epidemic Sound and Artlist focus on content creator licensing, not salon atmosphere.
 They are not a direct substitute for a business music service.